Skip to content

 Hazing Reporting FAQ’S

-If you must report a hazing concern or allegation, please select your campus to direct you to the right form.
+If you need to report a hazing concern or allegation, please select your campus to be directed to the appropriate form.

 BOTHELL